 1. Offline Maps

-Before embarking on your journey, take advantage of Google Maps’ offline ality.
+Before embarking on your journey, take advantage of Google Maps’ offline functionality.
 You can specific areas to access navigation without needing an internet connection.
 To do this:

 Open Google Maps and find the area you plan to visit.